mmueller-kaffeeschluerfercom/UA-25-Firmware-Modification/README.md

 3. Connect the UA-25 to a different USB port or usb charger to supply power to it and wait a few seconds.
 5. Press CTRL+SHIFT+M in the Arduino editor to load the serial monitor.
 This will reset the arduino and run the code.

-All being well, the following text will appear in the Arduino Serial Monitor
+All being well, the following text will appear in the Arduino Serial Monitor...

    Found VID_582&PID_74 with checksum 0xA785
    Found UA-25 ID with correct checksum, do the coding